Frequently asked questions

 This proposed bridge crossing is a safe and convenient connection for people biking and walking between the two parks Rizal Reserve and Ken Maunder Park.
 It also adds connections to the Avondale Racecourse.

-Yes, the Rata Street crossing does go across the river, but it doesn’t provide a direct connection between the two parks and won’t connect people to the wider Te Whau Pathway – including links to SH16, Green Bay, etc in the future.
+Yes, the Rata Street crossing does go across the river, but it doesn’t provide a safe direct connection between the two parks and won’t connect people to the wider Te Whau Pathway – including links to SH16, Green Bay, etc in the future.
 The Whau Local Board have also made the bridge crossing a high priority as it connects New Lynn and Avondale communities.

 Connections to other parks and places